appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 We'll also ask you about your preferred start date and tuition plan.
 We ask all applicants this at this stage.

 Check the list of available dates ([SF][course-dates-sf], [NY][course-dates-ny]), and pick your first two preferred dates.
 Bear in mind that cohorts usually fill up 4-6 weeks in advance.
-If the one you really want isn't available, you should still ask about it as we might be able to fit you in anyway.
+You'll also need to factor in 80 hours of time to complete our online Alpha Course beforehand.

 Next, look at our [tuition plans][tuition-plans] and consider which one will best work with your finances.
 Keep in mind that you will also need to finance the cost of living in the city while looking for a job.
 This is a process that could take up to a year beyond your 3-month cohort.